ddallala/MyTotLog/README.md

    firebase login
    ```

-3. **Initialize Firebase**: Run Firebase initialization in your project folder.
+3. A. **Initialize New Firebase**: Run Firebase initialization in your project folder.
 This will set up Firebase Hosting and Firestore:

    ```bash
    firebase init